taanguyen/blog/_posts/2020-07-12-hashmap-hopping.markdown

     adj[src].append(dest)
 ```

 Now that we've built out our adjacency list, we can lexically sort the airports.
-I sorted **to** airports in reverse lexical order, you'll see why in a bit :smile:.
+I sorted **to** airports in reverse lexical order, you'll see why in a bit :)

 ```python
 for airport in adj: